ronaldooeee/CMSI-486/README.md

 We will be compiling vehicle metrics and performance-related data - such as top speed, acceleration, and engine power output - for a given vehicle make and model.
 Descriptive and performance metrics will be quoted in their respective industry standard Imperial units of measurement - pounds, inches, miles per hour, horsepower, etc.

+For maximum generality, this schema is intended to be "forward-compatible," or expandable should potential future users/customers wish to add additional performance metrics, vehicle specifics, or information about manufacturers.

 #### Manufacturer Table:
 - Manufacturer Index (Primary Key)
   - An arbitrary integer generated for the express purpose of serving as a unique identifier for each manufacturer.